 The following requirements apply to all short-term rental units within the City Limits:

-- Prohibited in all residential zoning districts.
+- Short-term rentals are not allowed in any residential zoning districts.

 - A special use permit must be obtained in all non-residential zoning districts, excluding C-4, C-4A, and C-4B.